Perhaps it's time to restructure the US Senate. The US Senate has undergone reform before.

 Discontentment with the Senate brought about the 17th Amendment, ratified 1913.

 Why do we have US Senators?
-Because a principle job of the US Senate is to represent the states as political entities, each in their own right.
+Because a principle job of the US Senate is to represent the states; states are political entities, each in their own right.

-State leaders have the right to express what they feel is in the best interest of the citizens of their own states, apart from the uninformed or malevolent will of the people and hence, an ill-elected Omar, AOC, Tlaib- House of Representatives.
+State leaders have the right to express what they feel is in the best interest of the citizens of their own states, apart from the uninformed or malevolent will of the voters and hence, an ill-elected Omar, AOC, Tlaib- etc.

 The electoral college also hampers the bullying of one state’s interests by the citizens of another state.